Constitution of the Faculty Assembly of the College of William and Mary

 Amendment of Bylaws

-These bylaws may be amended by a two-thirds vote of the full Assembly membership and approval by the Board of Visitors.
+These bylaws may be amended by a two-thirds vote of the full Assembly membership (all members except any NTE appointed under Article I, Section 2) and approval by the Board of Visitors.